 Water is abstracted from the Gambia River during higher flow periods and is stored in a ~1 million m³ facility for use during the dry season.

 Toro started work on the ESIA for the Mako Project early in the development cycle to ensure that environmental and social considerations were embedded in the project design from the earliest stages.
-The ESIA concluded that the Project can be developed, operated and closed in a manner that should provide a net socio-economic benefit to the local communities and to Senegal without compromising the integrity of the Gambia River, Niokola-Koba National Park (NKNP) nor the broader environment.
+The ESIA concluded that the Project could be developed, operated and closed in a manner that should provide a net socio-economic benefit to the local communities and to Senegal without compromising the integrity of the Gambia River, Niokola-Koba National Park (NKNP) nor the broader environment.